bjesusvh/MPS/README.md

                     resCov = list(type = "UN", saveEffects = TRUE),
                     nIter = 100000, burnIn = 30000)
 ```
+The following lines of code illustrate how to read the posterior samples from the Markov chain Monte Carlo (MCMC) of the model’s parameters.
+It is necessary to verify that the MCMC samples have converged to their stationary distributions (CODA package of Plummer (2006) can assist).
+After the aforementioned step, we pass these MCMC samples as input to the FastMPS function.
+Next, we will explain each input in detail.
+In this example, `Xcand = XPar` correspond to the matrix of predictors (scaled incidence matrix based on SNPs) for the candidate lines of selection.
+The dimension of `XPar` is of `n=240` rows (lines) and `k=1279` columns (predictors). `B0` is a matrix of dimension `M=10000 × t=4` corresponding to the intercept/overall mean term in the linear model, where `M` is the number of MCMC samples and `t` is the number of traits.
+The next argument is `B` which is an array containing regression coefficients of dimension `M=10000 × k=1279 × t=4` of MCMC samples. `R` input represents a matrix of dimension `M×(t×(t+1)/2)` of Markov Chain Monte Carlo samples of the variance-covariance components in the residual covariance matrix.
+In this example `R` matrix has dimensions `10000 × 10`.
+In the last argument of FastMPS function is fixed as `"kl"` for Kullback-Leibler Loss.
+The last line of code obtains the average similarity between each line with the remaining candidates.

 ```r
 # Reading Posterior MCMC of model parameters to compute expected loss